-- The API doesn't cover integration use cases well: - internal customers employ quite a specific technological stack, and the API is poorly optimized to work with other programming languages / operating systems / frameworks; - for external customers, the learning curve will be pretty flat as they can't take a look at the source code or talk to the API developers directly, unlike internal customers that are much more familiar with the API concepts; - documentation often covers only some subset of use cases needed by internal customers; - the API services ecosystem which we will describe in "The API Services Range" chapter usually doesn't exist. - Any resources spent are directed to covering internal customer needs first.
-It means the following: - API development plans are totally opaque to partners, and sometimes look just absurd with obvious problems being neglected for years; - technical support of external customers is financed on leftovers.
+- The API doesn't cover integration use-cases well: - internal customers usually employ quite a specific technological stack, and the API is poorly optimized to work with other programming languages / operating systems / frameworks; - internal customers are much more familiar with the API concepts; they might take a look at the source code or talk to the API developers directly, so the learning curve is pretty flat for them; - documentation only covers some subset of usecases needed by internal customers;

+- the API services ecosystem which we will describe in "The API Services Range" chapter later usually doesn't exist. - Any resources spent are directed to covering internal customer needs first.
+It means the following: - API development plans are totally opaque to partners, and sometimes look just absurdly with obvious problems being neglected for years; - technical support of external customers is financed on leftovers.

 All those problems lead to having an external API that actually hurts the company's reputation, not improves it.
-You're providing a very bad service for a very critical and skeptical auditory.
+In fact, you're providing a very bad service for a very critical and skeptical auditory.
 If you don't have a resource to develop the API as a product for external customers, better don't even start.

-5. API = an Advertisement Site
+4. API = an advertisment site

-In this case, we talk mostly about things like widgets and search engines as direct access to end users is a must to display commercials.
+In this case, we talk mostly about widgets and search engines; to display commercials direct access to end users is a must.
 The most typical examples of such APIs are advertisement networks APIs.
-However, mixed approaches do exist either - meaning that some API, usually a searching one, goes with commercial insets.
+However, mixed approaches do exist either - meaning that some API, usually a searching one, goes with commercial incuts.
 [In our coffee example, it means that the offer searching function will start promoting paid results on the search results page.]

-6. API = Self-Advertisement and Self-PR
+5. API = self-advertisement and self-PR

-If an API has neither explicit nor implicit monetization, it might still generate some income, increasing the company's brand awareness through displaying logos and other recognizable elements in partners' apps, either native (if the API goes with UI elements) or agreed-upon ones (if partners are obliged to embed specific branding in those places where the API functionality is used or the data acquired through API is displayed).
+If an API has neither explicit nor implicit monetization, it some income, increasing the might still generate company's brand awareness through displaying logos and other recognizable elements while working with the API, either native (if the API goes with UI elements) or agreedupon ones (if partners are obliged to embed specifical branding in those places where the API functionality is used or the data acquired through API is displayed).
 The API provider company's goals in this case are either attracting users to the company's services or just increasing brand awareness in general.
-[In the case of our coffee example, let's imagine that our main business is something totally unrelated to the coffee machine APIs, like selling tires, and by providing the API we hope to increase brand recognition and get a reputation as an IT company.]
+[In the case of our coffee API, let's imagine that we're providing some totally unrelated service, like selling tires, and by providing the API we hope to increase brand recognition and get a reputation as an IT company.]

-The target audiences for such self-promotion might also differ:
+The target audiences of such self-promotion might also differ:

-- you might seek to increase brand awareness among end users (by embedding logos and links to your services on partner's websites and applications), and even build the brand exclusively through such integrations [for example if our coffee API provides coffeeshop ratings, and we're working hard on making consumers demand the coffeeshops to publish the ratings]; - you might concentrate efforts on increasing awareness among business owners [for example, for partners integrating a coffee ordering widget on their websites to also pay attention to your tires catalog]; - finally, you might provide APIs only to make developers know your company's name to increase their knowledge of your other products or just to improve your reputation as an employer (this activity is sometimes called "tech-PR").
+you might seek to increase the brand awareness among end users (by embedding logos and links to your services on partner's websites and applications), and even build the brand exclusively through such integrations [for example, if our coffee API provides coffeeshop ratings, and we're working hard on making consumers demand the coffeeshops to publish the ratings];

+- you might concentrate efforts on increasing awareness among business owners [for example, for partners integrating coffee ordering widget on their websites to also pay attention to your tires catalogue]; - finally, you might provide APIs only to make developers know your company's name to increase their knowledge of your other products or just to improve your reputation as an employer (this activity is sometimes called "tech-PR").